billy-le/billyle.dev/src/content/posts/creating-custom-table-of-contents-for-astro-content-collections.md

 ![using remark-toc in a markdown file](../../../public/images/blog/creating-toc/remark-toc-md.png)

-This is not ideal for me so I set out to figure out how to do this.
+This is not ideal for me.
+I had to figure out a better way to do this.

 ## Retrieving all headers of a markdown

 In the official documentation, there are [two ways you can get all the headings](https://docs.astro.build/en/guides/markdown-content/#exported-properties) of your blog posts.
-They are when you're importing an `.md` into a `.astro` file or using the `Astro.glob()` function.
+The two ways are when you're importing an `.md` into a `.astro` file or using the `Astro.glob()` function.
 Neither of those were valid in my case because I'm using the Content Collections API.

-I did some digging in the documentation and found that you can get the [headings from a RenderedEntry](https://docs.astro.build/en/reference/api-reference/#collection-entry-type).
+Buried in the documentation, I found that you can get the [headings from a RenderedEntry](https://docs.astro.build/en/reference/api-reference/#collection-entry-type) if you're using the Content Collections API.

-Inside of my `/src/pages/posts/[...slug].astro` where I pre-render my blog posts using `getStaticPaths()`, I have a utility function that pulls all my published blog posts collection and then inject all the headings as a prop.
+Inside of my `/src/pages/posts/[...slug].astro` where I am pre-rendering my blog posts using `getStaticPaths()`, I have a utility function that is pulling all my published blog posts into a collection.
+From there, I extract the headings using a `Promise.all()`.

 ```typescript
 ---